Piva84/Ice-hotel/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here -

+## Credits

+- __Content__

+- The content came from the official webpage from icehotel - [Icehotel](https://www.icehotel.com/)

+- Some of the code I have used are tutorials from "the code institute", even the repository come from there.

+- The icons I've use comes from [Font Awesome](https://fontawesome.com/)

+- __Media__

+- All the pictures I've used are my own, that i took with my Nikon Z6 at the Icehotel in Jukkasjärvi, Sweden, February 2024.